elemprod/lptask/docs/task_state.md

     * The executing and stopping states require the most access control restrictions.
     * The task's scheduler function has been called but has not returned yet in both of these states.
 Changing the task data could conflict with the work being performed by the handler function.
     * Although it may be somewhat unintuitive at first consideration, a task's interval can safely be updated in both of these states.
 A task is checked for expiration just prior to entering the SCHED_TASK_EXECUTING.
 The task interval is not accessed by the scheduler while in the SCHED_TASK_EXECUTING or SCHED_TASK_STOPPING states and can therefore be safely be updated.
     * A call to the stop function on a currently executing task does not happen immediately.
 The task's handler function must return before the task can stop.
 The stop request is recorded by the task moving the into the SCHED_TASK_STOPPING state.
-The task will move to the SCHED_TASK_STOPPED state once the handler returns.
+The task will then move to the SCHED_TASK_STOPPED state once the handler returns.
     * A non-repeating task will be placed into the SCHED_TASK_STOPPING state prior to calling the task handler function to indicate that it will be stopped once the handler function returns.
 This gives the user the opportunity to restart the task inside of its handler if desired.